Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Installation Best Practices

-Installing a DC-to-DC charger is straightforward, but because it deals with high continuous current, safety is paramount.
+Installing a DC-to-DC charger deals with high continuous current, meaning safety is paramount.
+Follow these practical steps:

 1. Use the Correct Wire Gauge: A 40A charger pulling power over a 15-foot run from the engine bay to the back of a van requires thick wire (usually 4 AWG or 2 AWG) to prevent dangerous voltage drop and overheating.